 Accentuated P2: In the presence of secondary pulmonary hypertension

-Ejection click: Common in children and young adults with congenital aortic stenosis
+Ejection click: Common in children and young adults with congenital aortic stenosis and mobile valve leaflets

 Prominent S4: Resulting from forceful atrial contraction into a hypertrophied left ventricle